 Offered by the School of Operations Research and Information Engineering

 The manner in which the M.Eng. project requirement is met depends on the chosen concentration.
-Common elements in all project experiences include working as part of a team of students on an engineering design problem, meeting with a faculty advisor on a regular basis, and presenting the final results to the project sponsor.
+Common elements in all project experiences include working as part of a team of students on an engineering design problem, meeting with a faculty advisor and project partner organization on a regular basis, and presenting the final results to the project partner.
 Most projects have industrial client sponsors and address relevant, practical problems.

 Additional program requirements are described in the Master of Engineering Handbook and on the web.
 For further details, see the contact information at the beginning of this section.